elast0ny/simple_parse/README.md

 In other words, `simple_parse` will try to generate the most performant code while never compromising on safety.

-Secondly, it also prioritize ease of use by providing default implementations that work well in most cases while also allowing *some* customisation to accomodate for binary formats we cannot control.
+Secondly, priority will be given to ease of use by providing default implementations that work well in most cases while also allowing *some* customisation to accomodate for binary formats we cannot control (see the bmp image parsing [example](examples/bmp/)).

 ## License